-Committees of Justices for Lindsey, Kesteven, LINCOLNand Holland, the three Divisions of the County of Proposed Lincoln, have agreed to unite for the erection of an County Asy-Asylum for 250 patients, for which a site has been Lincoln. selected near Lincoln, and we have expressed our concurrence in the arrangement.
+Committees of Justices for Lindsey, Kesteven, Lincolnand Holland, the three Divisions of the County of Proposed Lincoln, have agreed to unite for the erection of an County Asylum near Asylum for 250 patients, for which a site has been Lincoln. selected near Lincoln, and we have expressed our concurrence in the arrangement.